 - what time you go to bed

 - how long you're in bed before falling asleep (a guestimate is fine here don't check the clock!)

 - what time you get up

 - how often you wake during the night

 - the things you eat and drink during the day

 - your daily activities

-- how you felt that day noting both your pain and fatigue levels on a scale of 1-10, with 1 being no pain/fatigue and 10 being severe pain/fatigue.
+- how you felt that day noting your pain levels on a scale of 1-10, with 1 being no pain and 10 being severe pain.